streamr-dev/core-api/grails-app/views/help/userGuide/markdown/streams.md

 You can store different kinds of data in the same stream.
 The data may be numeric, but it can equally well consist of strings, collections of elementary data types, or associative arrays.
 Each event contains at least one data field, but you can have as many fields per event as required.
 The data are persistent and stored in the cloud.

-You can use a stream as a pub/sub-device, push data into it, and subscribe to the data elsewhere.
-However, the raison d'être for a stream is its capability to provide real-time inputs to Streamr [services](#services), and act as a recipient of real-time output from such services.
+The raison d'être for a stream is its capability to provide real-time inputs to Streamr [canvases](#canvases), and act as a recipient of real-time output from such canvases.
+You can also use a stream as a pub/sub-device, push data into it, and subscribe to the data elsewhere.

-In this chapter, we’ll show some examples and describe the built-in data types.
+In this chapter, we’ll show stream examples and describe the built-in data types.
 We'll then discuss how to do the following:

 - Create or delete a stream.
 - Edit stream details.